 Currently, the dose rate assessment in virtual reality tools for fusion applications only deals with static radiation dose rate maps.
 The new development aims to address more complex situations where the operator can modify the radiation source term, dynamically altering the radiation dose map.
-The methodology is based on the principles of artificial intelligence, where algorithms are trained to reproduce specific results using a "learning database" containing data representative of the model.
-The neural network's learning capability allows it to simulate the radiation dose rate based on a database of detailed and precise neutronic Monte-Carlo simulations.
-As a proof of concept, the methodology focuses on a realistic maintenance scenario of the ITER test blanket module, specifically the European Water Cooled Lithium Lead system.
+The methodology is based on the principles of artificial intelligence, where algorithms are trained to reproduce specific results using a 'learning database' containing data representative of the model.
+The neural network's learning capability allows to simulate the radiation dose rate based on a database of detailed and precise neutronic Monte-Carlo simulations.
+As a proof of concept, the methodology focuses on a realistic maintenance scenario of the ITER test blanket module, specifically the European water cooled lithium lead system.
 The selected maintenance scenario involves disassembling pipes in the pipe-forest of the test blanket module and cutting the front part of pipes into three segments to accommodate a plastic film with an inflated seal that prevents from inter-space and port-cell contamination.
 However, it should be emphasized that the development and assessment of the methodology are not limited to this specific maintenance scenario.
 Currently, all the necessary input data (activation data, geometrical data, and radiation map data) for simulating the selected maintenance scenario have been defined.
 Tools have been developed to prepare various MCNP data files that will be stored in the database for this maintenance scenario.
-The Uranie platform [109], an open-source framework developed at CEA based on the CERN data analysis platform called ROOT [110], is selected to implement the neural network.
+The Uranie platform [117], an open-source framework developed at CEA based on the CERN data analysis platform called ROOT [118], is selected to implement the neural network.
 The Uranie platform is dedicated to uncertainty propagation, surrogate model development, and optimization issues.
-In this specific application, it will facilitate the development and training of the neural network using the "learning" database of neutronic simulations, as well as testing the network's quality with a "testing" database.
+In this specific application, it will facilitate the development and training of the neural network using the 'learning' database of neutronic simulations, as well as testing the network's quality with a 'testing' database.

 This challenging project was initiated within EUROfusion's work-package PrIO in 2022, and the learning database is currently under construction, incorporating detailed and various neutronic MCNP calculations.
 Overall, the development of this methodology holds significant potential for enhancing radiation safety during maintenance operations in fusion facilities and may be applied in various maintenance scenarios.
-The use of artificial intelligence and machine learning techniques as well as the interpolation methods in combination with virtual reality tools opens up exciting possibilities for optimizing worker safety and efficiency in complex and radiation-intensive environments, and, for applying the ALARA (As Low As Reasonably Achievable) methodology as requested by the nuclear regulators.
+The use of artificial intelligence and machine learning techniques as well as the interpolation methods in combination with virtual reality tools opens up exciting possibilities for optimizing worker safety and efficiency in complex and radioactive environments, and, for applying the as low as reasonably achievable methodology as requested by the nuclear regulators.

-5. CONCLUSIONS
+5. Conclusions

-This paper is an overview of the activities performed since early 2021 within a new EUROfusion Work-Package called "Preparation of ITER Operation" (PrIO).
-Indeed, in the context of the ITER revised baseline under elaboration by ITER organization [111] and with the aim of achieving Q=10 as soon as possible once the machine construction is complete, it is timely to strengthen our collective effort.
-This involves ensuring that operational tools, broadly defined to include methods, codes, and sub-systems, are fully tested, validated, and reliable before being transferred to ITER for future application.
+This paper is an overview of the activities performed since early 2021 within a new EUROfusion Work-Package called PrIO.
+Indeed, in the context of the ITER revised baseline under elaboration by ITER organization [1] and with the aim of achieving Q=10 as soon as possible once the machine construction is complete, it is timely to strengthen our collective effort.
+This involves ensuring that operational tools, broadly defined to include methods, codes, and sub-systems, are fully tested, validated, and reliable before being transferred to ITER for future scientific exploitation.
 This paper presents specific examples illustrating the contributions of the EUROfusion Work-Package PrIO in supporting the preparation of ITER's nuclear operations.